oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-openstack-16-3/index.md

 * **Glance:** Avi Controller uses Glance for storing service engine (Avi SE) image.
 * **Nova:** Avi Controller uses Nova API to automatically create and destroy application delivery service engines (Avi SEs) as needed to support high availability and performance guarantees.
 * **Neutron:** Avi Controller uses Neutron API to plug service engines into right Neutron networks for receiving and sending the application traffic.
 * **Neutron LBaaS (v1 or v2):** Users can either use Avi Controller API (or UI or CLI) to directly configure load balancer instances.
-Optionally, the OpenStack admins can install Avi LBaaS driver on the Neutron API servers and enable Avi as a provider for Neutron LBaaS API.
+Optionally, the OpenStack admins can install Avi LBaaS driver on the Neutron API servers and enable Avi as a provider for Neutron LBaaS API.*Note for Avi Vantage 16.3.x installations; If any pre-16.3.x versions of the Neutron-LBaaS Avi driver were installed, then installing or upgrading to Avi-Vantage 16.3.x requires upgrading the corresponding Avi driver to the 16.3.x version as well.
+Earlier versions of the Avi driver are incompatible with Avi-Vantage 16.3.x.*
 * **Horizon: **OpenStack admins can optionally install Avi Horizon Dashboard extensions to expose full Avi UI directly embedded in Horizon Dashboard.
 Users can then not only configure load balancer instances but can also access the full analytics of their applications.
 * **Heat: **OpenStack admins can optionally install Avi Heat package on the Heat Engine servers to expose all Avi Controller API resource types for users to use in their heat templates.
 In contrast to LBaaS (v1 or v2) resource types, Avi Heat resource types expose significantly advanced features.